pratik2050/news-scrapper/README.md

 ## Objective

 Scrape and aggregate financial news from multiple sources.

+### Note:
+This scrapper will scrap the following news websites for finance section
+- Times of India
+- livemint
+- CNBC

 ## Tasks